Guoshuai-Li/Causal-Machine-Learning/Reading and Experiments/Anchor_Regression/README.md

 ## 1. Research Background and Problem Motivation

 In real-world data from different sources, distributions often vary across batches or time points.
-As a result, **training and test sets may have non-i.i.d. distributions (non-i.i.d.)**.
+As a result, **training and test sets may have non-i.i.d. distributions**.

-This heterogeneity **(heterogeneity)** causes models to perform poorly in new environments when following traditional stable methods **(Huber regression, mixed-effects models)** or simply pooling all data, which **lacks theoretically sufficient stability guarantees**.
+This **heterogeneity** causes models to perform poorly in new environments when following traditional stable methods **(Huber regression, mixed-effects models)** or simply pooling all data, which **lacks theoretically sufficient stability guarantees**.

 On the other hand, **Causal Models** possess **natural invariance to prediction shifts**: